ErpNetDocs/info/solutions/consumer-products/index.md

 # Consumer Products Solution

-ERP.net offers a comprehensive reference solution to support the processes of a consumer products company.
+ERP.net offers a comprehensive solution to support the processes of a consumer products company.
 It is delivered with relevant business content helping you reduce costs and decrease risks.

 ## Features